 I believe people are worthy.
 I believe people are more than good enough.
 I believe people have what they need within themselves to conquer their fears and overcome their worries and self-doubts.
 I believe all people have the potential to live their best lives.

 As a psychologist, I strive to foster a climate of purposeful inclusion of all people.
 I value the diversity of racial and cultural identity, sexual orientation, gender identity, religious background and belief, marital status, family structure, age, mental and physical health and ability, and political perspective.
+Everyone is welcome.

 How I work